My Quiet Kitchen

 • In a small bowl combine the tahini, coconut sugar, milk, maple syrup, vanilla, and most of the rosemary (reserve just a pinch of rosemary to press into the tops of the cookies).
 Add tahini mixture to the dry ingredients and stir until combined.
 Fold in chocolate chips, if using.

-• Use a small cookie scoop (I use this 1.5 Tbsp scoop) or a spoon to scoop up approx 1 ½ tablespoons of dough per cookie.
+• Use a small cookie scoop (I use this 1.5 tablespoon scoop) or a spoon to scoop up approx 1 ½ tablespoons of dough per cookie.
 Gently smooth the ball of dough in your palms and flatten slightly.
 Place on cookie sheet 2 ½ to 3 inches apart; they will spread during baking.
 Then, just to ensure the rosemary is visible, press the reserved pieces of chopped rosemary into the tops of the cookies wherever needed.

 • Bake 10 to 12 minutes or until golden.
 Cookies are very soft straight from the oven.
 Let stand 5 minutes, then transfer to a cooling rack.